-Policies aiming at more Diversity & Inclusiveness are mainstream in many organisations.
+Policies aiming at more Diversity & Inclusion are mainstream in many organisations.
 The more diverse and inclusive, the better an organisation or team functions.
 This is also reflected in the type of art and exhibitions on campuses.
-Through all kinds of initiatives, campuses are increasingly expressing ‘colour’ and ‘inclusiveness’, representing the diversity in science and scientists of today and the future.
+Through all kinds of initiatives, campuses are increasingly expressing ‘colour’ and ‘inclusion’, representing the diversity in science and scientists of today and the future.

 Universities’ videos and exhibitions

-Some universities have also contributed with their own video showing diversity & inclusiveness, or granted access to their exhibition.
+Some universities have also contributed with their own video showing diversity & inclusion, or granted access to their exhibition.
 Feel free to explore these displays as well.

 Art and exhibitions showing diversity